scovit/Scheduler-DRMAA/README.md

     submethod BUILD(*%all)

-Construct the object, use it as DRMAA::Job-template.new, named parameters corresponds to attributes and/or methods, making it straightforward to create a submission, a simple example:
+Construct the object, use it as `DRMAA::Job-template.new`, named parameters corresponds to attributes and/or methods, making it straightforward to create a submission, a simple example:

     my $template = DRMAA::Job-template.new(
        :remote-command<sleep> :argv<5>